 Factors to consider are distance from sights, neighborhood amenities and ease of access for transport.

 For us, it is usually important to be located within walking distance to most attractions (or at least near a main public transit line that can get us quickly to many sights).
-We also like to be in a neighborhood where there is a grocery store (or at least a market, restaurants, cafes and bars).
+We also like to be in a neighborhood where there is a grocery store (or at least a market, and a few restaurants, cafes and bars).

 #5 Airbnb Price Tips: Look Beyond Nightly Rate